 Thanks for visiting!
 I direct the Autonomous Insect Robotics Laboratory at the University of Washington, which works to advance insect-scale robotics engineering and better understand the capabilities of insects.
-We are affiliated with NIFTI and UWIN.

 How can you create a fully autonomous robot as small as a fly?
 This is an open challenge because scaling physics makes traditional approaches impractical.
 My research takes inspiration from insects to overcome this, producing operational insect-scale prototypes.